 How to Record Audio for a Video on a Phone

-Good news: if you (or Mobile Film Crew) are using modern smartphones, you have all you need to record audio for your video!
+Good news: if you (or your Mobile Film Crew) are using a smartphone to capture footage, you have all you need to record audio for your video!

 Avoid message alerts and beeps that can ruin your audio.